 Use flathead screws, such as drywall screws, to sink the screw heads below the surface of the French cleat wall.
 If necessary, make countersink holes into the holes before installing the screws (this may not be necessary with drywall screws, as they will make countersink holes into softer woods without drilling a few countersink holes).

-You want to make sure that both pieces are mounted in such a way as to have the shorter side against the surface of the wall or whatever you are hanging and the longer side away from the surface.
+You want to make sure that both pieces are mounted so that the shorter side is against the wall’s surface or whatever you are hanging, and the longer side is away from the surface.

 The piece mounted on one side of the wall must be mounted so that the angled edge of one mount is pointed up, and the other side of the work mounted on whatever you are hanging needs to be mounted so that the angled edge is pointed down.
 Otherwise, it will fall off and hang down.